 3 civil alcohol citations issued to juveniles under the age of 21 for possession of alcohol

 10 civil alcohol citations issued to adults under the age of 21 for possession of alcohol

 30 arrests for driving under the influence of alcohol (DUI)

 If you have been arrested for DUI and/or DWI, the clock is ticking on your future.
 One of the most important decisions you face is who you will choose to represent you to help you fight those charges.
-Call us now for a free consultation.
+Call us now for a free case evaluation.
 The attorneys at Alpert Schreyer, LLC are experienced with Maryland drunk driving law and will build an aggressive defense to help you achieve the best possible outcome for your unique situation.
 Call or contact us now!